ricardofabila/arithmetic-calculator-backend/README.md

 ## Live Version

-A live version of this project can be found at the following URL: http://ec2-3-87-61-115.compute-1.amazonaws.com.
+A live version of this project can be found at the following URL: https://loanpro.everydevcarry.io (own domain to use https).
 It is hosted on AWS on EC2.

 **Credentials:**